Data Protection Policy

 Cross Border Transfers

-A Data Transfer Agreement is in place between Whitehelm Capital Pty Ltd, registered in Australia, and Whitehelm Capital Ltd, registered in England & Wales, to confirm that cross border data transfers are compliant with the GDPR regulations.
+A Data Transfer Agreement is in place between Whitehelm Capital Pty Ltd, registered in Australia, and Whitehelm Capital Ltd, registered in England & Wales, to confirm that cross border data transfers are compliant with the UK GDPR regulations.

 The Firm, either as a controller or a processor, shall keep written internal records of all personal data collection, holding, and processing.